C-KWebsit/react_practice/README.md

     ### Exercise 1:
-        - Create a component that will hold 2 buttons Expected functionality: the buttons should change the background color of the containing div. (i.e. button1 will make the background blue, button 2 will make the background red) store the div background color as a state which can be toggled on click event
+        - Create a component that will hold 2 buttons Expected functionality: the buttons should change the background color of the containing div.
+            (i.e. button1 will make the background blue, button 2 will make the background red) store the div background color as a state which can be toggled on click event

-    ### Exercise 2
+    ### Exercise 2:
         - Create a component that will accept user input as a field when the user clicks a submit button populate that text in the component with Blue text

-    ### Exercise 3
+    ### Exercise 3:
         - Create a component that will provide the user with a drop down menu of colors. once the user selects a color change the background color of the containing div

-    ### Exercise 4
+    ### Exercise 4:
         - Create an component that contains 3 radio buttons and a submit button.
-Each option can be a topic of your choice. when the user clicks the submit button print the selection to the div.
+        Each option can be a topic of your choice.
+        When the user clicks the submit button print the selection to the div.

+    ### Exercise 5:
+        - Create a component that will provide the user with a drop down menu of colors. once the user selects a color change the background color of the Parent component.

+    ### Exercise 6:
+        - Create a component that will provide the user with three radio buttons and a submit button. once the user selects a radio button, change the background color of the parent component.

+    ### Exercise 7:
+        - Create a component that will accept user input as a field when the user clicks a submit button populate that text in the parent component.